A New (And Ancient) Perspective - essay

 Those interested in further information about NAAS can find out about the general setup and possibly apply for affiliation by following this link:

-By the way, under the 'essays' section you will find another text I had originally written for NAAS, namely 'A little story about miracles'.
+By the way, under the 'essays' section you will find another text I had originally written for NAAS, namely 'A Miracle Story'.

 The text that follows is not really an essay but an intuitive and rather spontaneous stream of thoughts inspired by a habit we developed with our whole family: when we are in our home in a small village in Hungary, we often nestle in deck chairs after sunset in the back of our large garden, at the edge of the forest, to look at the stars and the Milky Way.